 It’s debatable how far the group actually went when it comes to this emphasis on Brazilian themes since so many of these artists were influenced by Europe.
 Anita Mafaltti’s formal artistic education started in Germany, for example, and it’s in Paris that most artists found means to explore their art with an experimental approach.

 Two years after the Modern Art Week, in 1924, Tarsila do Amaral, Oswald de Andrade, and other modernists traveled across the country and found inspiration in popular Brazilian culture.
 It was the beginning of the “pau-brasil” period, referring to the tree explored in early colonial Brazil.
 This tree was the first Brazilian exportation product, said Oswald, and so they intended to create an “exportable” national art.
 They would use art to show foreigners what was special about their country.

-Despite not receiving much attention in that February of 1922, the influence of The Week is undeniable in the following years.
+Despite not receiving much attention in February of 1922, the influence of The Week is undeniable in the following years.
 After some time, the revolutionary shift this event meant to Brazilian art was recognized.
 To this day we see its influence in the work of Brazilian artists.
-At first, the Modern Art Week was considered unimportant.
-Now, it is seen as a fundamental episode to the development of Brazilian art in the 20th century.
+At first, The Modern Art Week was considered unimportant.
+Now, it is seen as a fundamental episode in the development of Brazilian art in the 20th century.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!